Semi-autogenous Grinding Mill

 Conclusions

-The supervisor-type control scheme described here has provided significant gains in semi-autogenous grinding mill throughput without upsetting subsequent operations.
+The visor-type control scheme described here has provided significant gains in semi-autogenous grinding mill throughput without upsetting subsequent operations.
 Since the control scheme was patterned after the operatordirected automatic control mode, it is easily understood by the operators, and this has contributed to its success.